The 10 signals of voice every serious creator should measure

 When people say a creator 'has a voice,' they mean something specific.
 But most of them can't explain what.
 Voice gets treated as a mystical property you either have or don't.
 That makes it hard to build on and easy to lose under AI pressure.

-We think voice breaks down into 9 measurable signals.
+We think voice breaks down into 10 measurable signals.
 You can audit your own writing against them in an afternoon.
-You can train a model on them, which is what we do at VoiceMoat (with the engine we call Auden).
+You can train a model on them, which is what we do at VoiceMoat (with the brain we call Auden).
 Here's the framework.
+The technical companion on how a transformer-based recommendation ranker projects voice into a learned embedding space (and why that space is the deeper reason these 10 signals matter for distribution, not just craft) is at your voice is an embedding: how Phoenix encodes creator identity.

-Sentence lengths, comma density, paragraph breaks.
+Long-short-long-short patterns.
+Fragments versus full sentences.
+The beat of a paragraph.
 Read your last 20 posts out loud.
 Where do you naturally take breaths?
 What's your average sentence length?
-Rhythm is what makes your writing feel like yours even when the topic changes.
+Rhythm is what gives writing a pulse and what makes a templated draft feel flat.
+It's also the signal that makes your prose feel like yours even when the topic changes.

-Not just which words you use, but which words you never use.
+The specific words you reach for and the ones you'd never use even if they'd fit.
 Some writers refuse 'utilize' and always use 'use.'
-Some writers will never say 'leverage' as a verb.
+Some writers will never write 'leverage' as a verb.
 Your no-go words are as much voice as your signature phrases.
 The full list of words AI overuses by default (leverage, delve, unlock, navigate, harness, foster, elevate, embark, plus the hedge cluster and frame openers), along with the substitutions that fix each, is in the words AI overuses and how to ban them from your writing forever.

 The hooks, framings, and CTAs you refuse to use even if they'd farm engagement.
 Taboos are the signal most writers haven't thought about.
 But they're what separate a real voice from a remix of viral tweets.
 If you'd never write 'you won't believe what happened next,' that's voice.
 The inverse of having taboos is the named tell in how to spot AI-generated content in 2026: AI-drafted writing has no taboos by default, which is why it reads as carefully balanced and inoffensive on every dimension.